John Townley: Career

 In 1965 Townley was trying to make a living as a musician, working with various artists, including Peter Tork, David Blue, and Jay Ungar.
 He was approached by Allan "Jake" Jacobs to record a B-side for Alan Gordon and Garry Bonner.
 Gordon and Bonner's band, Tex and the Chex, had recently lost two band members and signed a recording contract with Columbia Records.
 Jacobs and Townley joined the band, which was renamed The Magicians, but left in 1966.

 In August of the same year, Townley turned 21 and came into an inheritance of $85,000.
 Inspired by two DMT-facilitated psychedelic visions, he decided to establish an independent recording studio in Greenwich Village that would be very different from what he previously experienced recording under the somewhat rigid corporate practices of Columbia Recording Studio.
 Townley invested in a building at 53 East 10th Street and outfitted it with the first recording console designed and built by API co-founders Lou Lindauer and Saul Walker, along with a prototype 1" 12-track Scully tape recorder.
 Apostolic Recording Studio opened in 1967, its name alluding to its capabilities as the first 12-track studio in New York City.

 In the 1970s, Townley developed an interest in maritime music.
-He began visiting the South Street Seaport and singing with others aboard the ships there, resulting in the "X-Seamen".
+He began visiting the South Street Seaport and singing with others aboard the ships there, resulting in the "X-Seamen's Institute" quartet.
 Townley moved to Virginia and worked for the Mariners' Museum.
-He continued to perform maritime music professionally and has recorded several albums in that genre.
+He continued to perform maritime music professionally and has recorded and produced several albums in that genre.
 He also performed with other sea shanty bands, including "The Press Gang".

 Townley received his first astrology chart from astrologer Al H. Morrison, and provided office space for Morrison on the 6th floor of Apostolic Recording Studio's building in exchange for doing readings for the studios' clients.
 Townley later became a professional astrologer, later publishing eight books on the subject.
 He also served as President of the Astrologers’ Guild of America.